 Now that we know about portable table saws, their benefits, and their terminology, let’s take a look at a few of my favorite picks on the market.

 The Bosch Power Tools 4100-10 is an affordable, lightweight solution for DIYers who don’t need anything fancy for their job.
 This 10-inch table saw is powered by a strong motor that gets the job done.
 It should not have problems cutting material up to 2” thick.
+And it can handle dado stacks up to 13/16”, a nice feature for anyone doing woodworking.

 Read our full review of the Bosch 4100-10.